Top Things To Do in Cluj-Napoca for the First Time Visitor

 The Union Square is the central attraction of the city and the place where you can find the second largest Gothic church in Romania.
 The construction of Saint Michael Church began in the 14th century and the monument remains until today one of the most impressive in the country.
 The church is guarded by the statue of Matias Corvin, the greatest ruler of the Hungarian Kingdom, the son of Ioan of Hunedoara, a true hero of the anti-Ottoman wars.
 You can discover more about the two princes at Corvin Castle.

 The dense network of small streets in this area makes it a great place for walking around the historical part of Cluj-Napoca.
 Important old monuments you’ll see are Matias Corvin’s house, the 13th-century Franciscan church, Mikes Palace and the 1817 Obelisk dedicated to Francis the 1st of the Habsburg Empire and his wife, Carolina, the first Austrian emperors who visited the city.

 Travel back in time

-Cluj-Napoca has lots to offer, especially when you lay back, take a walk and you let it surprise you.
+Cluj-Napoca has lots to offer, especially if you take longs walks and you let it surprise you.
 Go to the Central Park, ride a bike or just experience the feeling of being surrounded by nature right in the middle of a crowded city.
-Lose yourself on the streets and don’t be afraid to ask for advice, locals are friendly and proud to show off their beautiful city.
+Lose yourself on the streets and don’t be shy to ask for advice, locals are friendly and proud to show off their beautiful city.

 Engage in an original pubbing experience

-Not only the city has some of the best universities in the country, but also some of the coolest pubs you can find.
-For sure, one of the best things to do in Cluj-Napoca is to explore its most originals places to grab a beer or enjoy a delicious meal.
-You have plenty of options to keep your evenings occupied and top of the list is Janis, an authentic pub named after the great American singer Janis Joplin.
+Not only the city has some of the best universities in the country, but also some of the coolest pubs.
+For sure, one of the best things to do in Cluj-Napoca is to explore its original pubs and bars where you can grab a beer or enjoy a delicious meal.
+You have plenty of options to keep your evenings occupied.

 Join the festival fever